pixsys-electronics/nodered-podman-tutorial/README.md

 	<img src="assets/cockpit-set-url.png" alt="NodeRedWelcome" width="80%">

-12. Export and Import the Image (Optional)
-If you have manually created and built the node-red-custom image, and you want to use it in other WP/TC, you can export it from your current device and then load it in another, using podman.
+12. If you have manually created and built the node-red-custom image, and you want to use it in other WP/TC, you can export it from your current device and then load it in another, using podman.

 	To save the image as a tar archive: